dmcdaniel12/MageSaCCA/README.md

 To use, fill out the lib/Mysql.php file with all of your database credentials.
 You will also need to fill out the lib/Config.php file with your Sale Category id's, your baseCategoryIds and your saleCatIds a second time.

 Right now we only have support for MySQL insertion and Rapidflow download CSV file.
+If you do not feel comfortable having this touch the DB directly, then have it export to CSV file for Rapidflow insertion.
+We are working on an API version so that this will still use the API to change categories in the future.

 ## Contributing